kaushikp9/kaushikp9.github.io/README.md

 # RNSITRSC-FrontEnd

-This is front end for rnsit sports club webiste
+This is front end for rnsit sports club website